Penple/msdf-rs/README.md

 This crate attempts to bind msdfgen in a safe and idiomatic way.
 Unsafe bindings provided by [msdf-sys](https://crates.io/crates/msdf-sys).

+## Buliding

+In order to build [msdf-sys](https://crates.io/crates/msdf-sys), clang must be installed.

 ## Examples

 ### Generate SDFs